 - 1.1 The Aldingbourne Neighbourhood Development Plan (also known as the Plan) was 'made' by Arun District Council in October 2016 following a Referendum at which 93.48% of residents voted in favour. - 1.2 The Plan has provided a vision for the future of the parish, and set out clear policies, principles and objectives to realise those visions.
-The policies accorded with higher level planning policy principally the National Planning Policy Framework (NPPF) and the Arun District Council Local Plan 2003 as well as the Draft Arun District Local Plan 2011-2031, as required by the Localism Act. - 1.3 Since the completion of the Plan, which was one of the first in the country, a lot has changed both in national policy terms and at a local level with the Arun District Local Plan which has now been adopted. - 1.4 The adoption of the Arun District Local Plan 2018 required a review and where appropriate amendment of the Aldingbourne Neighbourhood Plan to ensure the two documents are in alignment and reflect the new policies.
+The policies accorded with higher level planning policy principally the National Planning Policy Framework (NPPF) the Arun District Council Local Plan 2018 and the South Downs National Park Local Plan as required by the Localism Act. - 1.3 Since the completion of the Plan, which was one of the first in the country, a lot has changed both in national policy terms and at a local level with the Arun District Local Plan which has now been adopted. - 1.4 The adoption of the Arun District Local Plan 2018 required a review and where appropriate amendment of the Aldingbourne Neighbourhood Plan to ensure the two documents are in alignment and reflect the new policies.
 Strategic Policy H SP1 includes a housing allocation at Barnham/Eastergate/Westergate (site SD5 the eastern edge of which lies within the Parish) for 2,300 houses.